mpanunto/PanunTools/docs/README_GISSWorkflowAssistant.md

 3. Specify Coordinate System to use for GISAcres and LengthFeet Calculations
     - Point feature geometries are always calculated in WGS84
 4. Specify desired geometry measurement type
+5. Toggle to check for IncidentName issues (case sensitivity and hidden spaces)
+6. Toggle to check for public access to Wildfire Daily Fire Perimeters
+7. Toggle to check for features with values of DeleteThis = Yes
-5. Toggle to check for missing Drop Point and Helispot Labels
+8. Toggle to check for missing Drop Point and Helispot Labels
-6. Toggle to check for Proposed features
+9. Toggle to check for Proposed features
+10. Toggle to check for In Review features
-7. Toggle for creating new Master Incident and Backup GDBs
+11. Toggle for creating new Master Incident and Backup GDBs
-8. Path to Master Incident GDB
+12. Path to Master Incident GDB
-9. Specify Incident GDB Backup directory
+13. Specify Incident GDB Backup directory
-10. Toggle to only keep features with user specified IncidentNames(s)
+14. Toggle to only keep features with user specified IncidentNames(s)
     - All other features will be deleted from the new Master Incident GDB

 ![screenshot_GISSWorkflowAssistant_1.png](/docs/screenshot_GISSWorkflowAssistant_1.png?raw=true)